πŸš€ Quick Start#

 elem(w, window, root).

-Then, inside the window we create a container which is identified by sudoku and will hold the sudoku grid.
+Then, inside the window, we create a container identified by sudoku which will hold the Sudoku grid.
 The attr facts will set the layout as a grid and the size of the element.

 elem(sudoku,container,w).